-Sidley is pleased to share the December 2019 issue of Sidley Perspectives on M&A and Corporate Governance, a quarterly newsletter designed to keep you current on what we consider to be the most important legal developments involving M&A and corporate governance matters.
-Topics covered in this issue include the following:
+Sidley is pleased to share the March 2020 issue of Sidley Perspectives on M&A and Corporate Governance, a quarterly newsletter designed to keep you current on what we consider to be the most important legal developments involving M&A and corporate governance matters.

 CORPORATE GOVERNANCE DEVELOPMENTS

 - BlackRock and State Street Call for Sustainable Business Practices and Improved ESG Disclosure

 - New York State Will Require Corporations to Report on Board Gender Diversity